CDAC-Group-Project/CDAC-Project/Documentations/Table of Content Medical_Portal_Development_TOC.markdown

 - **Implementation**:
   - **Platform**: Use Confluence, Notion, or a custom knowledge base integrated with the Medical Portal.
   - **Content**:
-    - Troubleshooting guides (e.g., “How to reset a password”).
+    - Troubleshooting guides (e.g., "How to reset a password").
-    - FAQs for users (e.g., “How to schedule an appointment”).
+    - FAQs for users (e.g., "How to schedule an appointment").
-    - Technical runbooks for engineers (e.g., “Restarting a failed service”).
+    - Technical runbooks for engineers (e.g., "Restarting a failed service").
   - **Process**:
     - Update knowledge base with each resolved issue.
     - Categorize entries by user type (e.g., patient, doctor, admin).